assambar/offline-content/README.md

 Server for simple browsing and playing of offline multimedia in intranet.

 1. Install django
-2. python manage.py createsuperuser
-    Create some admin user to use with your local db
+2. Create some admin user to use with your local db

+    python manage.py createsuperuser
+2. Run the server on all interfaces (will use localhost otherwise)

-2. python manage.py runserver 0.0.0.0:8000
+    python manage.py runserver 0.0.0.0:8000
 3. Go do /admin to add a directory.
 Just add the path

 Paths in the browser